MNGuenther/ngtsio/README.md

     ngtsio.get(fieldname, keys, obj_id=None, obj_row=None, time_index=None, time_date=None, time_hjd=None, time_actionid=None, simplify=True, indexing='fits', fnames=[], ngts_version='TEST10', fitsreader='pyfits'):

 Return a dictionary with all requested data for an NGTS field.

+### 0) Installation

+##### a) On ngtshead
+To always use the latest version on ngtshead, simply indclude the following lines at the top of your code:

+    import sys
+    sys.path.append('/home/maxg/bin/ngtsio')

+##### b) On another device
+The newest stable release can be found here:  https://github.com/MNGuenther/ngtsio/releases.
+Simply download and copy ngtsio.py into your pythonpath directory.